What is a computer network?

 - Gateway appliances are devices that give you enhanced control over network traffic, let you accelerate your network’s performance, and give your network a security boost.
 Manage your physical and virtual networks for routing multiple VLANs, for firewalls, VPN, traffic shaping and more.

 - Direct Link secures and accelerates data transfer between private infrastructure, multiclouds, and IBM Cloud.

 - Cloud Internet Services are security and performance capabilities designed to protect public-facing web content and applications before they reach the cloud.
 Get DDoS protection, global load balancing and a suite of security, reliability and performance capabilities designed to protect public-facing web content and applications before they reach the cloud.
-Watch the following video for more info on DDoS attacks and how they occur:

 Networking services in IBM Cloud provide you with networking solutions to enhance your traffic, keep your users happy, and easily provision resources as you need them.